Dilip656/Service_HUB/RAZORPAY_INTEGRATION.md

 The payment system integrates seamlessly with the existing booking workflow:

-1. User selects service and provider
+1. User selects service and provider from `/services` page
-2. Booking details are captured
+2. User fills booking details on `/booking` page
-3. Payment is processed via Razorpay
+3. After successful booking creation, Razorpay payment modal opens automatically
+4. User completes payment through Razorpay Checkout.js interface
-4. On successful payment:
+5. On successful payment:
+   - Payment is verified with signature authentication
-   - Booking is confirmed
+   - Booking status is updated to "Confirmed"
-   - Payment record is saved
+   - Payment record is saved to database
-   - Provider is notified
+   - User is redirected to dashboard
-   - User receives confirmation
+   - Provider receives booking notification

 ### Admin Dashboard